 Some examples of this variety in gestural language are:

-– Thumbs up: a gesture commonly used to show approval (as we were taught Cesar did in the Roman circus, although this hasn’t been proven) in Turkey can be an invitation to a homosexual encounter.
+A gesture commonly used to show approval (as we were taught Cesar did in the Roman circus, although this hasn’t been proven) in Turkey can be an invitation to a homosexual encounter.

-– Yes or no?: to say no, you shake your head from side to side, and to say yes, nod up and down.
+To say no, you shake your head from side to side, and to say yes, nod up and down.
 Easy, right?
 Well it turns out that in Bulgaria it’s just the opposite.

-– Shaving: this typical Italian gesture of brushing the top of your hand under your chin, as if shaving, simply implies disapproval, an emphatic “no”.
+this typical Italian gesture of brushing the top of your hand under your chin, as if shaving, simply implies disapproval, an emphatic “no”.
 But in France and Belgium, among other places, it is a show of masculinity that while not quite as aggressive as grabbing your genitals is not far off.

 These are just a few examples of how important gestural communication is in a multicultural context: to be aware of the gestural languages of other cultures in order to avoid offending others or getting into a sticky situation.